-Due to urbanization Diabetes 1, allergies, asthma, and other immune-mediated diseases have become a large problem worldwide.
+Due to urbanisation Diabetes 1, allergies, asthma, and other immune-mediated diseases have become a large problem worldwide.
 Scientists have proven that they are to a degree caused by people moving away from nature and being less in contact with its microbial diversity.
 This has weakened the immune system.

 For example, recent results from Russian Karelia and Finland, separated by a land border, suggest that environmental factors have greatly contributed to the increasing prevalence of immune‐mediated disorders.
 Infections, or rather lack of them, may be strongly involved in the development of both autoimmune and allergic diseases.